Seoul Foreign School Athletics Department!

 Thank you for considering Seoul Foreign School for your child’s education.

-SFS offers a wide variety of sports clubs and teams at competitive and non-competitive levels.
+SFS offers a wide variety of sports, clubs and teams at competitive and non-competitive levels.
 Many events are hosted at regional and even international locations.
-In the lower years, organized events such as Junior Olympics and Field Day are planned for students in addition to numerous indoor and outdoor planned activities.

-In the Middle School and Key Stage 3, extracurricular sports include soccer, basketball, cross-country, and swimming.
-Students also are encouraged to participate in recreational athletics within the local area.
-The Middle School has tournaments between many other schools in Korea with KAIAC.
+In the Middle Years (Middle School and Key Stage 3), extracurricular sports include soccer, tennis, volleyball, table tennis, badminton, basketball, and cross-country.
+The Middle Years has tournaments between many other schools in Korea with KAIAC.
 The British School participates in FOBISIA athletic tournaments.

-In the High School, competitive sports include soccer, basketball, volleyball, swimming, tennis, cheer, and badminton.
+In the High School, competitive sports include soccer, basketball, volleyball, swimming, tennis, cheer, cross country, wrestling, track and field, and badminton.
 Our goal is to offer all students the opportunity to participate while also developing and selecting competitive and successful teams that represent SFS in events in Asia (APAC) and around Korea (KAIAC).

 Competition levels at SFS